isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Through the Eye Glass .md

 The journal *Cermin Mata Bagi Segala Orang Yang Menuntut Pengetahuan* is among the earliest Malay serial publications existing today.
 Translated literally as An “Eye Glass for All Who Seek Knowledge”, it was one of the most ambitious and voluminous of all 19th-century missionary journals printed in Malaya.1 Seven issues of *Cermin Mata* in Jawi – the modified Arab script used to write the Malay language – were produced as quarterly publications beginning from April 1858.
 Each issue contains 100 pages and comes with elaborate, coloured frontispieces and chapter headings.

-The man behind Cermin Mata was Reverend Benjamin Keasberry, a Protestant missionary who moved to Singapore in 1839 when he saw the potential for doing missionary work among the Malays while assisting at the Mission Press.
+The man behind *Cermin Mata* was Reverend Benjamin Keasberry, a Protestant missionary who moved to Singapore in 1839 when he saw the potential for doing missionary work among the Malays while assisting at the Mission Press.

 Established by Christian missionaries in 1823, Mission Press is the first printing press established in Singapore.
-The press was specifically set up to print Christian literature that had been translated into various languages for distribution throughout the region.
+The press was specifically set up to print Christian literature that had been translated into various languages for distribution throughout the region.
 When the London
 Missionary Society ceased operations in